grzegorzpokorski/next-shop/README.md

 - To execute mutations on database used server actions which simplify whole process and does not require special endpoints to operate.
 - Fully type-safe queries thanks to [GraphQL Code Generator](https://the-guild.dev/graphql/codegen).
 - Automatically remove expired carts from database using Vercel cron.
-- Integration with stripe payment provider.
+- Integration with Stripe payment provider.

 ## Performance results 📈